Hermann-SW/userland/host_applications/linux/apps/raspicam/README.md

 	--framerate, 	-fps  	Specify the frames per second to record

-At present, the minimum frame rate allowed is 2fps, the maximum is 30fps.
-This is likely to change in the future.
+At present, the minimum frame rate allowed is 2fps.
+The framerate you request currently gets cropped at 90fps for v1 camera and 120fps for v2 camera by GPU firmware.
+This fork will expand this to at least 180fps for 640x480 on v2 camera by userland code.

 	--penc,		-e	Display preview image *after* encoding